-VIU Tuition Program Resident/Distance Tuition Undergraduate Credit \$325 per semester credit hour Graduate Credit (non-archaeology) \$425 per semester credit hour Graduate Certificate Credit \$425 per semester credit hour MA in Archaeology and Biblical History \$490 per semester credit hour Doctor of Ministry Credit \$525 per semester credit hour Doctor of Philosophy Credit (Philosophy) \$525 per semester credit hour Doctor of Philosophy Credit (Archaeology) \$777 per semester credit hour Audit \$325 per course Research Methods/Tech Skills Course \$50 per course Personal Enrichment (MAPI Program only) \$225 per course Personal Enrichment (open to the public) \$225 per course Prior Learning Assessment (PLA) \$75 per course
+VIU Tuition Program Resident/Distance Tuition Undergraduate Credit \$325 per semester credit hour Graduate Credit (non-archaeology) \$425 per semester credit hour Graduate Certificate Credit \$425 per semester credit hour MA in Archaeology and Biblical History \$490 per semester credit hour Doctor of Ministry Credit \$525 per semester credit hour Doctor of Philosophy Credit (Philosophy) \$525 per semester credit hour Doctor of Philosophy Credit (Archaeology) \$777 per semester credit hour Audit \$325 per course Research Methods/Tech Skills Course \$50 per course Personal Enrichment (MAPI Program only) \$225 per course Personal Enrichment (open to the public) \$225 per course Prior Learning Assessment (PLA) \$75 per course Full Program Payment Discount: In order to reduce archaeology program costs, there is a 50% tuition discount for MA in Archaeology

-Full Program Payment Discount: In order to reduce archaeology program costs, there is a 30% tuition discount for MA in Archaeology and PhD in Archaeology students who pay their full program tuition prior to beginning their program by January 1, 2023.
-After this time, the full program payment discount will be 30%.
+Full Program Payment Discount: In order to reduce archaeology program costs, there is a 50% tuition discount for MA in Archaeology and PhD in Archaeology students who pay their full program tuition prior to beginning their program by January 1, 2023.
+After this time, the full program payment discount will be 40%.
 Existing archaeology program students (who are currently in the program) may take advantage of the 30% discount at the former tuition rate (\$425 per unit/Grad and \$525 per unit/PhD) if the remainder of their program tuition is paid in full by August 29, 2022.